wandumi/wordpress_gutenberg/README.md

 This separation not only enhances clarity but also makes it easier to manage updates, troubleshoot bugs, and expand the plugin without cluttering the root directory.
 Keeping assets organized is a best practice in plugin development, ensuring scalability and maintainability as the project grows.

+Another thing to consider is that I had meant to use the suggested WordPress technique to create a Gutenberg block.
+However, I encountered various complications, most likely due to package version conflicts and compatibility challenges, which would have greatly extended development time.
+Because of these constraints, I chose an alternative solution that ensures the block performs properly while adhering to WordPress development best practices.

 ## 🔧 Missing Block Registration in PHP

 Another shortcoming of my plugin is the lack of correct block registration in PHP.
 While my JavaScript handles the editor-side block behavior, the PHP file must explicitly register the block using register_block_type().
 This ensures that the block is properly recognized by WordPress and loaded correctly in both the editor and frontend.